 We have five full-line stores in Canada and have announced plans to open one additional full-line store in Canada in 2017.
 The functional currency of our Canadian operations is the Canadian Dollar.
 We translate assets and liabilities into U.S. Dollars using the exchange rate in effect at the balance sheet date, while we translate revenues and expenses using a weighted-average exchange rate for the period.
 We record these translation adjustments as a component of accumulated other comprehensive loss on the Consolidated Balance Sheets.
-In addition, our U.S. operations incur certain expenditures denominated in Canadian Dollars and our Canadian operations incur certain expenditures denominated in Canadian Dollars and losses that arise from exchange rate fluctuations and are recorded as gains or losses in the Consolidated Statements of Earnings.
+In addition, our U.S. operations incur certain expenditures denominated in Canadian Dollars and our Canadian operations incur certain expenditures denominated in U.S. Dollars.
+This activity results in transaction gains and losses that arise from exchange rate fluctuations and are recorded as gains or losses in the Consolidated Statements of Earnings.
 As of January 28, 2017, activities associated with the foreign currency exchange risk have not had a material impact on our Consolidated Financial Statements.